The Transmigration of Bodies: Disease

 The streets of the city are deserted because of the plague.
 The entire population is in a panic.
 During one scene in the novel, a peddler blowing bubbles is attacked when citizens realize that the bubbles contain his saliva and therefore may be spreading the plague.
 This reinforces the ideas of violence and Herrera has stated that this scene and the reaction of citizens to the plague is inspired by the 2009 swine flu pandemic in Mexico City.
 Rien Fertel of Kenyon Review mentions that this breakdown of society occurs only four days after the plague has hit the city, leading to mistrust among the population.
 The Redeemer's efforts to complete his job are complicated by the disease's spread and the general atmosphere of paranoia throughout the city.

 Reception

 Transmigration of Bodies has been met with generally positive reviews as well as some criticisms.
 The Guardian praised the novel for its impact and the powerful images of contemporary Mexico it depicts.
-The Los Angeles Times complemented Herrera's writing style, but expressed criticism for the "occasional sense of flatness" that did not fit with the violent depictions and themes.
+The Los Angeles Times complimented Herrera's writing style, but expressed criticism for the "occasional sense of flatness" that did not fit with the violent depictions and themes.
 Despite any criticisms, the book has received several prestigious literary awards.